thibnoel/skel_disk_graph_roadmap/README.md

 (TODO) detail usage in a real use-case

 # Cite this work
-The code in this repo corresponds to the method presented in the following paper:
+The code in this repo corresponds to the method presented in the following paper (*currently under review*):
 > *Skeleton Disk-Graph Roadmap: a Sparse Deterministic Roadmap for Safe 2D Navigation and Exploration* - T.Noël, A.Lehuger, E.Marchand, F.Chaumette